-- In March 2020, the state presented a new program, the Quality Improvement Program- New Jersey (QIP-NJ), focused on continued population health improvement.
+- In March 2020, the state presented a new program, the Quality Improvement Program-New Jersey (QIP-NJ), focused on continued population health improvement.
 The main focus is to advance quality improvements in maternal and behavioral health statewide and will focus on maternal health and behavioral health. - Hospitals will earn QIP-NJ incentive payments through performance targets of state-selected quality measures.
 These measures include: - Maternal care process improvements - Reduce maternal morbidity - Improve connections to behavioral health services - Payments will be distributed to the hospitals by the managed care plans and will be tied to Medicaid services and utilization. - Funding will be determined by the size of the populations the hospital serves, and the hospital's performance on performance targets.
-No payments will be earned for reporting or for partial achievements. - The program began on July 1, 2021.
-The first payment to the hospitals is planned for early 2022. - DOH has completed the final review of the MY1 non-claims-based (NCB) measure results following appeals.
-These final MY1 NCB results will be used along with forthcoming MY1 claims-based (MMIS) measure results to calculate MY1 Performance Payments. - DOH also submitted a targeted MY1 Bridge Payment Preprint, for the period of July 1, 2021 through December 31, 2021.
-DOH is directing this one-time payment arrangement to help ensure that hospitals with a high Relative Medicaid Percentage (RMP) have funding for continued response and recovery resulting from the COVID19 pandemic, as well as to promote better access to care for MMC individuals in light of the COVID-19 pandemic.
-As a reminder, these payments will cover MMC inpatient bed days at acute care hospitals for the period July 1, 2021 through December 31, 2021, broken out by MMCO.
-DOH anticipates releasing the Bridge Payment in late July 2022.
+No payments will be earned for reporting or for partial achievements. - The program began on July 1, 2021. - DOH completed the final review of the MY1 non-claims-based (NCB) measure results following appeals.
+The final MY1 NCB results were used along with MY1 claims-based (MMIS) measure results to calculate MY1 Performance Payments.